 If you are unfamiliar with the mechanics of praying the rosary or do not know the various mysteries given for meditation, these can be found very easily online and then printed out for reference.
 The rosary has evolved with time even adding elements such as the Fatima prayer and the Luminous Mysteries.

 October is the month traditionally dedicated to the holy rosary.
-Take the time to strengthen, renew or begin this devotion in your personal spiritual life and in the life of your family.
-Rosaries are usually available in the back of the churches and worship center.
-If we run out we will get some more!
+Please take the time to strengthen, renew or begin this devotion in your personal spiritual life and in the life of your family.

 Fr.
 Ed Namiotka